lvan-ni/lvan-ni/README.md

 😁 You are welcome to track my journey on [my portfolio](https://www.lvanni.org) and connect with me anytime.

 🦄 From a decade in Graphic Design to a Full-Stack developer at SALT.
-Obsessed (& sometimes annoyed) at the magic of coding.
+Obsessed with the magic of coding.

 👨🏻‍💻 I'm passionate about fusing design principles with web development to craft compelling digital experiences.